Of the four paths to enlightenment, jnana yoga, the path of knowledge was my first choice.

 The best example for this happening to me, was the book Conversations with God.
 There wasn’t much physical action required – it simply did all the work for me.

-It changed my perspective on what religion is – what God is NOT, why evils exists in the world, what our purpose is, and so much more.
+It changed my perspective on what religion is – what God is NOT, why evils exist in the world, what our purpose is, and so much more.
 There was no going back from that point.

 The messages and insights are bound to produce a kind of rapid healing in you that will only help make your Ascension faster.
 Instead of reinventing the wheel and trying to master the journey through endless hit and trial, why not lean on some of the profound wisdom from around the world?